 Next, remove cabbage leaves and core:

-- Then remove core from each leaf.
+- Then remove the core from each leaf.

-- Fold over sides of cabbage.
+- Fold over the sides of the cabbage leaf.

 - Roll up.